Topological phase transitions between bosonic and fermionic quantum Hall states near even-denominator filling factors

-We now review the understanding of the Jain and daughter phases within composite fermion theory.
-At even-denominator filling, the effective magnetic field seen by composite fermions vanishes, and they can form a paired superconducting state.
-Each of the possible even-denominator states is characterized by the integer-valued chiral central charge $\mathcal{C}$ equal to the (signed) number of chiral neutral Majorana edge modes.
-Since each of these modes contributes $\kappa_{\mathrm{xy}} = \frac{1}{2}$, the different possible states are distinguished by their $\kappa_{\mathrm{xy}}$.
+We now review the physical origin of the Jain and daughter phases within composite fermion theory \cite{jain1989cf,jain2007cfbook}.
+At even-denominator filling, composite fermions experience zero effective magnetic field and can form a superconducting state.
+The nature of this state depends on the pairing channel, characterized by the integer-valued chiral central charge $\mathcal{C}$ (the number of chiral neutral Majorana edge modes).
+The $\mathcal{C}=16$ state is equivalent to the $E_8$ state with no topological order, and thus only sixteen distinct topological orders exist at even denominator filling~\cite{kitaev2006anyons,kane2017pairing}.

-Upon changing the filling away from half-integer, composite fermions feel a non-zero effective field.
-The simplest outcome is loss of the composite fermion superconducting order and the formation of an integer quantum Hall (IQH) state of composite fermions at filling $\nu_{\text{CF}}$, i.e., the Jain state at filling $\nu^{-1}=2+\nu_{\text{CF}}^{-1}$, where $2$ is the number of attached flux quanta.
-An alternative, which may be favored when the magnetic field experienced by the Cooper pairs is small, is the melting of the vortex lattice \emph{without the breaking of the composite-fermion Cooper pairs} \cite{sinova2002quantum,kwasigroch2012quantum,kumar2018symmetry,nguyen2023quantum,du2023quantum} and the subsequent formation of a bosonic IQH (BIQH) state \cite{lu2012theory,senthil2012integer,grover2012quantum,lu2012quantum} of the Cooper pairs.
-These are the daughter states.
-The charge-conserving BIQH phases have no topological order, carry even filling $\nu$, and have thermal Hall conductance $\kappa_{\mathrm{xy}} = 0$.
-All other known bosonic states without topological order are constructed from the charge-conserving BIQH and the invertible \cite{chen2011symmetry,kapustin2014bosonic,kong2014braided,freed2014shortrange,wen2017colloquium,freed2021reflection,barkeshli2021classification,tantivasadakarn2022hierarchy} $E_8$ state (the state is invertible if there exists a complimentary state such that stacking the two result in topologically trivial state) that has $\kappa_{\mathrm{xy}} = 8$ (in units of $\kappa_0 = \frac{\pi^2T}{3h} $).
+Away from the even-denominator filling, composite fermions experience a nonzero effective field.
+If it destroys the superconducting order, an integer quantum Hall (IQH) state at filling $\nu_{\text{CF}}$ is formed: the standard Jain sequence at $\nu = \frac{\nu_{\text{CF}}}{p\nu_{\text{CF}} \pm 1}$.
+An alternative, which may be favored when the effective magnetic field is small, is the vortex lattice melting \emph{without the breaking of the composite-fermion Cooper pairs} \cite{sinova2002quantum,kwasigroch2012quantum,kumar2018symmetry,nguyen2023quantum,du2023quantum}, and the subsequent formation of the daughter state: a bosonic IQH (BIQH) state \cite{lu2012theory,senthil2012integer,grover2012quantum,lu2012quantum} of the Cooper pairs of composite fermions.
+The charge-conserving BIQH phases have no topological order, carry even filling $\nu$, and have $\kappa_{\mathrm{xy}} = 0$.
+All other known bosonic states without topological order are constructed from the charge-conserving BIQH and the $E_8$ state that has $\kappa_{\mathrm{xy}} = 8$.
 As such, the bosonic state without topological order has $\kappa_{\mathrm{xy}} \equiv 0 \mod 8$.